Asperato/userdocs/docs/paypage.md

 })

 ```
-5. To acccess this page in a Saleforce Community, add the payment page URL in CSP Trusted Sites in the Salesforce Community.
-For example, if the URL on a payment record is `https://live.protectedpayments.net/PMWeb1?pmRef=121&pid=a031n00000XGkm5`, then add `https://live.protectedpayments.net` in  CSP Trusted Sites in salesforce.
+5. To access this page in a Salesforce Community, add the payment page URL in CSP Trusted Sites in the Salesforce Community.
+For example, if the URL on a payment record is `https://live.protectedpayments.net/PMWeb1?pmRef=121&pid=a031n00000XGkm5&locale=en-GB&dit=9527c1725cc56eb739d452651a46bc29e286ac6d7b63994f16b035f746455179` in  CSP Trusted Sites in salesforce.

 Also implement the <b>forceCommunity:availableForAllPageTypes</b> interface in lightning component
 ```javascript